theodavidd/wpshop/readme.txt

 Stable tag: 2.0.0
 License: GPLv3 or later

-Simple and powerfull ECommerce plugin : Stripe, Paypal ...

 == Description ==

+Simple and powerfull ECommerce plugin for WordPress

 = WPShop 2 Turn your WordPress into e-commerce =

-Simple, fast, efficient it will transform your WordPress into an internet sales site [wpshop.fr](https://www.wpshop.fr/ "extension wordpress e-commerce")
+Simple, fast, efficient it will transform your WordPress into an internet sales site  with Stripe, Paypal [wpshop.fr](https://www.wpshop.fr/ "extension wordpress e-commerce")
 Natively connect to your Dolibarr ERP, you just have to have coffee...[dolibarr.com](https://www.dolibarr.com/

 = Nos "french plugins" =